kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 ```

+#### VALID PLACEMENT
-An appropriate error message will be displayed if there is something wrong with the input.
-This occurs when :
+An valid placement of a ship is when it does not break any of the following conditions.
+An appropriate error message will be displayed if there is something wrong with the input. :
-* The specified coordinates are too small or too large for the shi
+* The specified coordinates are too small or too large for the ship
 * The specified coordinates do not fit on a line (either horizontally or vertically)
 * The coordinates are invalid (eg. letters > J or numbers outside the 1 to 10 range)
 * The ships are touching each other (only touching diagonally is legal).